Badgerati/Pode/docs/Tutorials/Authentication/Methods/OAuth2.md

-# OAuth2
+# OAuth 2.0 & OIDC

-The OAuth2 authentication lets you setup authentication with other services that support OAuth2.
+The OAuth2 authentication lets you setup authentication with services that support OAuth 2.0.

 To use this scheme, you'll need to supply an Authorise/Token URL, as well as setup a app registration to acquire a Client ID and Secret.
+There is also support for converting an OpenID Connect Discovery URL to a Pode OAuth2 scheme.

 ## Setup